federicomariamassari/isdcnd/README.md

 ### How to Compile and Run the Project

-We suppose a folder structure similar to that in which Project 2 resides.
+We suppose a folder structure similar to that in which Projects 1.B and 2 reside.
 Move to folder `/home/$whoami/workspace/udacity-isdcnd/projects/p3/optimized`.
 Compile and run as follows:

 ```bash
 cd /home/$whoami/workspace/udacity-isdcnd/projects/p3/optimized